 - Another part (mostly the Zunz collection) went to the library of the Oxford Centre of Hebrew and Jewish Studies, where it is now known as The Foyle-Montefiore Collection.
 The main emphasis is on the eighteenth and nineteenth-century history of Jews in Europe, their fight for emancipation and integration into wider society while retaining a Jewish identity.
 Over 150 titles, many of them rare nineteenth- century pamphlets, relate to the legal position of Jews in various states, covering commitment to secular rulers: these regulations come to light in a number of eulogies on the occasion of the enthronement or death of emperors, kings or princes.

 - Over 100 manuscripts remain in the ownership of the Endowment and may be accessed by application to the Secretary.
+These include a number of Sepharim (Torah scrolls), some of which were specially written for Sir Moses Montefiore by his favorite scribe in Vilna.

 - Those manuscripts that once belonged to Sir Moses Montefiore (described as the Core Collection) are listed separately on this website.
 These may all be accessed by application to the Secretary.

 Sets of microfiches of the entire collection, before it was dispersed, have been placed on loan in the library of the London School of Jewish Studies and in the Library of the Oxford Centre of Hebrew and Jewish Studies.
 A further record is available at the Jewish National and University Library in Jerusalem.
+The National Library is digitising (or has digitised) these microfiches for public access.

 You can browse the collection of manuscripts on this website.